MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-creating-leadership-site.md

 [Back to top](#lets-get-started)

-## Engage users with beautiful images with a second Hero web part
+## Engage users with a second Hero web part

 The Hero web part doesn't have to be for the top of the page only.
 In this example, a second hero web part further down the page uses the **Layers** layout with two rows to display larger images.